-Passion for art and admiration to all things pretty compelled our this week's Artist Spotlight Paige Thammavong, to leave her job as a graphic artist and pursue her personal art and become a successful freelance artist.
-Now, let us get to know more about her inspiring story of courage and passion.
+Passion for art and admiration for all things pretty compelled our Spotlight Artist of the week, Paige Thammavong, to leave her job as a graphic artist and pursue her personal artistic dreams as a successful freelance artist.
+Let's get to know more about Paige's inspiring story of courage and passion.

 What are 3 weird/interesting facts about yourself?

 Here are three interesting facts about me:

 - I used to be the Senior Graphic Designer for a toy company and lived in Hong Kong with my husband for 2 years while working closely with our production team at the China factories.
 We then moved home to the U.S. to have our now 2-year-old daughter, Halle.